Gaussian Process Regression for Estimating EM Ducting Within the Marine Atmospheric Boundary Layer: Gaussian Process Regression

-The covariance kernel specifies the point-wise similarity within the GP and acts as a constraint on the distribution of functions in Gaussian process regression.
-A popular covariance kernel is the squared-exponential (SE) kernel \citep{Rasmussen}:
+The covariance kernel function specifies the point-wise similarity within the GP and acts as a constraint on the distribution of functions in Gaussian process regression.
+A popular covariance kernel function is the squared-exponential (SE) kernel function \citep{Rasmussen}:

 SE is stationary and infinitely differentiable \citep{Duvenaud}.
-Within the family of kernels are tunable ``hyperparameters" that further define the distribution of possible functions.
+Within the family of kernels are tunable ``hyperparameters", $\theta$, that further define the distribution of possible functions.
 The characteristic lengthscale, $\ell$, in SE adjusts the smoothness of the functions (\textit{i.e.} the longer the $\ell$, the more smooth the functions, since a large $\ell$ indicates long range, point-wise similarity in the GP prior) \citep{Rasmussen}.
-Other common covariance kernels include constant, periodic, linear, and Mat\'ern kernels.
-More expressive kernels can also be constructed by summing and multiplying these kernels.
-In the present work, we use the product of the constant kernel and the SE kernel, as our covariance kernel, so that the constant kernel scales the magnitude of the SE kernel, to encode the signal variance:
+Other common covariance kernel functions include constant, periodic, linear, and Mat\'ern kernel functions.
+More expressive functions can also be constructed by summing and multiplying these kernel functions.
+In the present work, we use the product of the constant kernel function and the SE kernel function, as our covariance kernel function, so that the constant kernel function scales the magnitude of the SE kernel function, to encode the signal variance:

 where $x$ are the training observations, $x'$ are the test observations, and $\sigma_f^2$ is the tunable signal variance.
-The initial value of the signal variance is specified as $1.0$ with bounds of (1e-1, 1e3).
+The initial value of the signal variance is specified as $1.0$ with bounds of (1e-1, 1e3) for case 1 and bounds of (1e-1, 5e1) for cases 2 and 3.
 The initial lengthscale of the SE kernel is specified as 10.0 with bounds of (1e-3, 1e3).
+The values indicated were initial values that serve as a point of departure for a numerical optimization algorithm to arrive at appropriate values (vis-\'a-vis training data) via maximization of the log likelihood function.